yama-yuki/skeletal-amr/README.md

 ## For Reproduction
 0. Preparation:

-Download [data](https://drive.google.com/drive/folders/1KPLfnLnOK_CKqqwqTeG4wDompO-tihVl?usp=sharing) and put it into the project directory
+Download [data](https://drive.google.com/file/d/1ywIho-1Qn4okqvGXQnlFrSI9WpPKLxWb/view?usp=sharing), put it into the project directory, and unzip it

 1. Training:
 ```sh